About us

 Science for the people

 My primary dedication is to contribute and support the advancement of humanity through the pursuit of physical sciences.
-I have been fortunate to build a career in the international field of research and development, having had the opportunity to work in Brazil, the United States of America, the United Kingdom, and Austria.
-I genuinely enjoy meeting fascinating individuals who share a passion for science and are willing to have stimulating conversations over multiple cups of coffee.
+I have been fortunate to build a career in the international field of scientific research, having had the opportunity to work in Brazil, the United States of America, the United Kingdom, and Austria.

-How do you know this?
+How do you know that?

 Are you sure about that?